Property Managers Fob Guide

 Certain types of fobs must be programmed individually to the fob receiver.
 If the fob receiver fails and is replaced, all the residents’ fobs must be programmed onto the new fob receiver.
 This can be very time-consuming and costly.

-Also, if the gate is used by lots of fobs, getting every fob added is difficult as some residents may be absent.
+Also, if the gate is used by many fobs, adding every fob is difficult as some residents may be absent.

-Plus, sometimes we are presented with a fob that does not work although we are assured it worked before.
+Plus, sometimes, we are presented with a fob that does not work, although we are assured it has worked before.

-On occasions when the control board’s internal memory is used to store residents’ information if the control board fails and has to be replaced, then all the resident’s fobs have to be programmed onto the replacement control board.
+On occasions, the control board’s internal memory is used to store residents’ information.
+If the control board fails and has to be replaced, then all the residents’ fobs have to be programmed onto the replacement control board.

 Finally, in our experience, gates suffer damage caused by residents whose fobs no longer work because they did not present them for programming.

-Luckily, some makes of fobs only require the programming of an original working fob back onto the system and all the other fobs will start working again.
+Luckily, some makes of fobs only require programming an original working fob back onto the system, and all the other fobs will start working again.

 Why do we seek authorisation from the management company to supply fobs?

-As we have no idea who is authorised to have access to the site via any gate, we must confirm that the person making the request is allowed to have a fob.
+As we do not know who is authorised to access the site via any gate, we must confirm that the person making the request is allowed to have a fob.

 This ensures that only those people entitled to access the site can do so.